 The Comox Valley's Centre for Community Action

-The post How much money does a B.C. political party really need? appeared first on Tide Change.
+The post B.C.
+Hydro spins a yarn on infrastructure projects appeared first on Tide Change.

 Two accomplished local women writers, Cornelia Hoogland and Judy LeBlanc, will read from their recently published books at the Courtenay Library on Thursday, January 23 at 6:00 PM.

 Though these writers have distinct voices, both their books are grounded in the landscape of Vancouver Island, particularly in and around the Comox Valley.

 The post The Poet and the Story Writer: Two New Books Informed by Comox Valley appeared first on Tide Change.

 It has been another busy year for the Comox Valley Council of Canadians.
 On Thursday, Nov.
 23, the Chapter invites you to attend their 2017 AGM and presentation “Proportional Representation Gives Every Voter a Voice!”